 We derive product revenue from sales to biotechnology and pharmaceutical companies, academic institutions and life science laboratories worldwide.
-These sales are generally made through direct sales personnel to customers in North America, Asia and most of Europe and through distributors in parts of Europe and Asia.
+These sales are generally made through direct sales personnel to customers in North America, Asia Pacific and most of Europe and through distributors in parts of Europe and the Asia-Pacific region.